mapbox/mapbox-unity-sdk/README.md

 This repo contains:
 - Unity specific tools and libraries for processing Mapbox data
   - Example projects using Mapbox Maps SDK for Unity
-  - DocFX project for generateing API documentation
+  - DocFX project for generating API documentation
   - Written manuals and guides

 # Getting started